ROCKINGHAM COUNTY GUN CLUB, INC.

 ARTICLE III – MEMBERSHIP

-I certify that I am a citizen of good repute of the United States or my country of origin; that I am not a member of any organization or group having as its purpose the overthrow by force or violence of the Government of the United States or any of its political subdivisions; that I have never been convicted of a felony and that I am not under indictment for any judicial proceedings that might result in a felony conviction.
+I certify that I am a citizen of good repute of the United States or my country of origin; that I am not a member of any organization or group having as its purpose the overthrow by force or violence of the Government of the United States or any of its political subdivisions; and that I am not under indictment for any judicial proceedings that might result in a felony conviction.
 I further certify that there are no legal prohibitions (local, state, or federal) against my possessing or using a firearm.
 If admitted to membership, I will fulfill the obligations of good sportsmanship and good citizenship and I agree to uphold and abide by the Club rules and policies.

 ARTICLE IV - DUES